INSPIRE-MIF/INSPIRE-in-your-Country/LT/Country_fiches/LT-Country_fiche-2024.md

 #### National Contact Point

-- Name of Public Authority:Ministry of Environment of the Republic of Lithuania
+- Name of Public Authority: Ministry of Environment of the Republic of Lithuania
 - Postal Address: A. Jakšto g.
 4, 01105 Vilnius, Lithuania
 - Contact Email: info@am.lt
 - Telephone Number:+ 370 669 52682